mwilck/btrfs-clone/README.md

  mode.
 Thus if cloning your root fs, make sure there isn't much other stuff going on in the system.
- * The tool cleans up after exit, e.g. read-only flags for subvolumes in the source file system are restored to there original state on exit.
+ * The tool cleans up after exit, e.g. read-only flags for subvolumes in the source file system are restored to their original state on exit.

 ### Checking data integrity